 Electronics

-There are several items you may consider under electronics to include internet devices, cell phones, satellite television, and streaming subscriptions like Netflix or Hulu.
+There are several items you may consider under electronics including internet devices, cell phones, satellite television, and streaming subscriptions like Netflix or Hulu.

 - Cell phone– Cell phone service can vary across the country.
 Before you take your current plan with you, we recommend you read reviews or check coverage apps like Coverage to determine if that carrier is suited for your travels.